Last Updated on January 1, 2021.

 ReaComp by Cockos (Windows Only)

-And, or course, they do have their own free compression plugin.
+Of course, they do have their own free compression plugin called ReaComp.

-This is a very simple to use yet powerful plugin and it should be a great addition to your arsenal.
+This is a very simple to use yet powerful plugin and I believe that it should be in every producer’s toolbox.

 Learn more about the ReaComp here.